It’s time to sell ASX bank shares and buy resources says this major broker

 The most basic answer is stocks in the losing sectors are experiencing greater supply of their shares than demand.
 Fund managers want out of these sectors to raise the cash to buy into others.
 If we assume some fund managers have a fixed amount of capital, it makes sense they must first sell some positions before entering new ones.

 This is “sector rotation”.
 It is caused by active fund managers shifting between sectors they feel are overvalued and about to underperform into sectors they feel are undervalued and about to outperform.
 The term “active fund manager” refers to fund managers who allocate capital with the goal of outperforming a benchmark index.
-Instead, a “passive fund manager” aims to allocate capital according to weightings within a benchmark index, with the goal of tracking its performance perfectly.
+On the other hand, a “passive fund manager” aims to allocate capital according to weightings within a benchmark index, with the goal of tracking its performance perfectly.

 “Time to Rotate” says Morgan Stanley

-Time to Rotate” is the title of a research report released this week from major broker Morgan Stanley in which it advises clients that it is now time to “rotate” out of ASX-listed banks and towards ASX-listed resources.
-The broker believes that some of the key factors that have supported the share prices of banks over the last 12 months are likely to work against the sector over the next 12 months, and at the same time, work in favour of commodity prices, and therefore the stocks that produce them.
+Time to Rotate” is the title of a research report released this week by major broker Morgan Stanley in which it advises clients that it's now time to “rotate” out of ASX-listed banks and into ASX-listed resources.
+The broker believes that some of the key factors that have supported the share prices of banks over the last 12 months are likely to work against the sector over the next 12 months, and at the same time, work in favour of commodity prices as well as the stocks that produce them.

 "It's been better to sell mortgages and deposits rather than iron ore or oil and gas"